-Use the Java Console to modify the IP resource in the application service group.
+Use the Java Console to modify the IP resource in the SQL Server service group.
 For IPv6 networks, modify the IPv6 resource.
 Choose the appropriate procedure below depending on whether you are working with an IP resource or IPv6 resource.